Nintendo 64 accessories: Transfer Pak

-S-Video Cable

-The S-Video cable provides a better quality picture than composite RCA cables via the MultiAV port.
-The NTSC cable is identical to and compatible with earlier SNES (NTSC/PAL) and later GameCube (NTSC-only) S-Video cables.
-The first-party NTSC Nintendo 64 S-Video cable sold by Nintendo, however, was not produced in PAL regions.
-The PAL Nintendo 64 does natively output S-Video (Luma/Chroma), but require a different cable to NTSC Nintendo 64 due to a design difference in most or all PAL motherboard revisions.
-Nintendo never released an official S-Video cable for the PAL console.
-Using an NTSC S-Video cable on a PAL console will usually produce over-bright, garish colors; or it may not produce any video image at all.

-Third-party S-Video cables for NTSC and PAL consoles were produced, though many cheaper S-Video cables do not deliver a true S-Video signal, merely passing the composite video signal (the yellow plug of the standard red/white/yellow AV cables) through the S-Video plug.

 64DD

 The 64DD (NUS-010) is a 64 MB floppy drive with real-time clock, font and audio library in ROM, and a bundle of other accessories and custom games.
 The peripheral was initially announced in 1995, planned for release in 1997, and repeatedly delayed until its release in December 1999.
 It was launched alongside a now defunct online service called Randnet.
 With nine games released, it was a commercial failure and so was never released outside Japan.